 - Storytelling is the only job that can never be replaced by AI.
 Marc Andreessen, the founder of Netscape and the highly successful venture capitalist, famously said that, in the future, there will be just two types of jobs: the people who tell computers to do things, and the people who do the things that computers tell them to do.
 I think there’s a third category: storytellers who help people cope with the changing world.
 As you have no doubt noticed, if you’ve attended a networking event recently, our workforce is experiencing an explosion in “coaches” — people who guide and support others in navigating change.
 Expect this trend to continue, as disruption becomes more pervasive, and consider how coaching philosophies and roles can permeate your organization.
 (For example, a recent HBR article told the story of how two large insurance companies navigated a successful merger by supporting employees in creating their own mini-narratives within the larger narrative the leaders had constructed.)

 - Stories are essential for introducing customers — and employees — to innovative ideas.
 To innovate is to bring something new to the world that no one else has seen.
 But because categorization is an essential function of the human brain, we need context to help us understand how any new idea relates to the categories of information we already have.
 That’s the reason that so many start-ups explain their business by saying “We’re the Uber of…” or “We’re the Airbnb of…”.
 These are simplistic attempts at framing a new story.
-A more effective way of doing this is called a metaphor.
+A more effective way of doing this is through metaphor.
 Metaphors connect two things that aren’t usually connected, and in the process deliver a new understanding.
 Part of the reason the iPhone was successful was that we already had a positive concept of the two things it combined: an iPod and a phone.
 The iPhone itself became a representation of that new understanding.
 Part of the reason that Google Glasses weren’t is that we didn’t have any positive metaphor to understand it, and categorized it as geeky instead.

 - Stories use emotion to turn values into action.
 These days, it’s very common for an organization to establish the core values that underly its culture.
 But it’s even more common for those values to include aspirational phrases like hard work, integrity, putting the customer first, etc. that sound hollow and lack real impact.
 As human beings, we process values not as factual statements but as the unspoken insights that come with listening to someone else’s story.
 Values are revealed by the way people act.
 (Consider your perception of Uber’s values or United’s values, based on recent, newsworthy events.)
 In order to transform values from aspirational words on a website into real, tangible and motivated behaviours, leaders need to use storytelling — including their own, personal stories — to animate the feelings behind the values words.
 (Patagonia is a great example of an organizational culture whose values are manifest in every aspect of its communication, because of the story it tells.)